-A fixed-rate loan features the same payment for the entire duration of the mortgage.
-Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
-But generally monthly payments on your fixed-rate mortgage will be very stable.
+With a fixed-rate loan, your payment doesn't change for the life of the mortgage.
+The amount of the payment allocated to your principal (the loan amount) will increase, however, the amount you pay in interest will go down accordingly.
+Your property taxes increase, or rarely, decrease, and so might the homeowner's insurance in your monthly payment.
+But generally payments for your fixed-rate loan will be very stable.

-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans because interest rates are low and they want to lock in at this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Longhorn Mortgage at 512-302-9410 to learn more.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+People choose fixed-rate loans when interest rates are low and they wish to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a good rate.
+Call Longhorn Mortgage at 512-302-9410 for details.

-ARMs most often have their lowest rates toward the start of the loan.
-They provide the lower interest rate for an initial period that varies greatly.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-Loans like this are best for borrowers who expect to move in three or five years.
-These types of ARMs benefit people who plan to sell their house or refinance before the loan adjusts.
+ARMs usually start out at a very low rate that may increase as the loan ages.
+You've likely read about 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
+It then adjusts every year.
+These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+These loans are usually best for people who expect to move within three or five years.
+These types of ARMs are best for borrowers who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 512-302-9410.
 We answer questions about different types of loans every day.